julienba/clj-sac/README.md

 Implement mistral and Claude using hato.
 Both sync and async.
 With schema.
 No protocol yet.

-## Add examples

-Create an example folder the include call to each.
-Create agentic like example inspired by the Anthropic paper using Clojure as glue

-## Add Gemini support

-## Introduce a protocol that abstract which LLM is used

-## Add support for multi modality
-Image, etc.
+## Example of DIY Agent

+`clj-sac.agent` contains one example of simple agent using LLM and applying tools until reaching an outcome.

 ## Future ideas

+### Introduce a protocol that abstract which LLM is used

 ### Add more LLMs support

 Obviously.

-### Start a prompt management system

-Inspired by the Clojure repository that store prompt.
-Add facility to read and write prompt

-### Start an orchestration namespace

-See Notion description
+### Add support for multi modality
+Image, etc.